linuxbox-cz/pgdist/README.md

 - `--pg_extractor_basedir` - PG extractor dumps PG to this directory

+Argument `--post-remoted-load` is very useful in case you create some hand-patch to unify versions.

 #### Compare project and file:

 Show difference between installed project and selected file: